chottosid/Veritas/README.md

 ---

-*Built with ❤️ for Bangladesh Blockchain Olympiad 2025*
+*Built with ❤️ for transparent justice*